Tremorfa: Government

 In 2016 Tremorfa became one of four new communities in Cardiff, having previously been part of the Splott community.
 There is no community council for the area.
 The nearby area of Pengam Green, which is connected through Tremorfa Park, is classed as being part of the Tremorfa community.

 Events

 In December 2015, Christmas 'Pugfest' was held at Action Petz play centre in Tremorfa, with more than 1,500 visitors and around 400 pugs.
 It was one of the fun events for pugs set up nationally by Rob Clowes in memory of his dog, Poppy.
-In 2017 Prince Harry and his now wife Megan Markle visited the star hyb, across the road from Baden Powell Primary School.
-Around 2000 people turned up just to see them pull up in the Range Rover Sport with an escort of Motorbikes and Police cars and secret service vehicles.
+In 2017 Prince Harry and his now wife Meghan Markle visited the Star Hub, across the road from Baden Powell Primary School.
+Around 2000 people turned up just to see them pull up in the Range Rover Sport with an escort of motorbikes and police cars and secret service vehicles.